 Hello Interconnected Readers:

 I have not written a bilingual news source summary and commentary in a while -- my apologies.
 Interconnected, as a newsletter and product, will be going through some changes, which we will announce later this week.
 I’m also going through some professional changes.
-(If you are a subscriber, you already know that those changes are!
+(If you are a subscriber, you already know what those changes are!
 More reasons to subscribe perhaps?)

-As for today, the news stories I choose to highlight and share thoughts on the latest development in the cloud industry and open source, which are two of the most popular topics of Interconnected (see our Cloud Industry and Open Source tags).
+As for today, the news stories I choose to highlight and share thoughts on are around the latest development in the cloud industry and open source, which are two of the most popular topics of Interconnected (see our Cloud Industry and Open Source tags).